 Bellevue, Wa 98004

-Time: Pre-movie entertainment starts at 8 p.m.; movies begin at dusk
+Time: Pre-movie activities start at 7:30 p.m.; movies begin at dusk.

 Carillon Point’s Outdoor Movies